Dr Edmund King

 Impact and engagement

-I have worked as an academic consultant for The Open University on two TV programmes: the BBC/RSC/Illuminations/Open University coproduced film of Julius Caesar (BBC4, 2012) and the forthcoming second series of Shakespeare Uncovered, a coproduction between The Open University, Blakeway Productions, and Sky Arts, due for transmission in 2014.
+I have worked as an academic consultant for The Open University on two TV programmes: the BBC/RSC/Illuminations/Open University coproduced film of Julius Caesar (BBC4, 2012) and the forthcoming Sky Arts series My Shakespeare, a coproduction between The Open University, Blakeway Productions, and Sky Arts, due for transmission in late 2014.

 |Book History and Bibliography Research Group||Group||Faculty of Arts|

 English Literature in Transition, 1880-1920, 57(3) (pp. 361-387)

 “A priceless book to have out here”: soldiers reading Shakespeare in the first world war (2014)

 Shakespeare, 10(3) ((In press))

 “Books are more to me than food”: British prisoners of war as readers, 1914-1918 (2013)

 Book History, 16 (pp. 246-271)

 Fragmenting authorship in the eighteenth-century Shakespeare edition (2010-04-13)